112gripes/112gripes.github.io/README.md

 🏃 = task assigned and in progress.
 To collaborate, ask the assignee to avoid conflicts.
 ❓️ = tentatively assigned

+- [x] Initial dump to txt of the PDF's OCR
 - [ ] 🏃 @ronjouch First pass of text cleanup & rewrital
     - [ ] Fix dumb ascii `"` quotation marks into proper nice typographic marks (careful about nested quotes)
     - [ ] A couple of full re-readings by different people once a first cleanup is done